chilio/laravel-dusk-ci/README.md

 However, if you encounter problems, especially errors, with incorrect chromedriver version on your local machine, or this docker image, you can use, this package inbuilt own chromedriver.
 This option brings, a little bit more compatibility to your project, since Chrome is updated much more often, then chromedriver.
 In order to do that, you need to make only 2 script modifications:

 1. In DuskTestCase.php comment out starting chromedriver like`// static::startChromeDriver();`.
 In that case, to make your local development working, before issuing `php artisan dusk` command, you need to install proper chromedriver version manually, and make sure your chromedriver version matches Chrome, running on your local machine.
 You need to make sure chromedriver is started/running also.
 Due to different systems and configurations, that's beyond the scope of this documentation.
 Just to make clear here, in this case you are responsible for updating your own chromedriver with your current installation of Chrome.
 Since Chrome updates are pretty often, that's the suggested way to go, to keep your local dev running, while other packages are a little behind...
-2. In .gitlab-ci.yml add  `- chromedriver &` before running `- php artisan dusk`.
-This will start system inbuilt chromedriver and not the one, that is shipped with laravel dusk, cause it might be outdated and causing problems with your local development.
+2. After running `configure-laravel` Chromedriver should be started already.
+If you want to use other version, in .gitlab-ci.yml add  `- stop-chromedriver` and one of (`- start-project-chromedriver` or `- start-system-chromedriver`) before running `- php artisan dusk`.
+This will give you more control of which Chromedriver will be processing your Dusk tests.

 ------